 Making friends in the workplace can reduce the stress associated with the above issues.
 In an article about making friends in the workplace, Time magazine suggested first seeking people out with whom you can develop a rapport.
-Start small—pursue “safe” conversations, i.e. conversations that won’t risk making anyone uncomfortable, and try to find the common ground on which to base further interactions.
+Start small—pursue “safe” conversations, i.e. conversations that won’t risk making anyone uncomfortable.
+Try to find the common ground on which to base further interactions.
 It takes time, but eventually these small connections can lead to full-fledged friendships.

 Like loneliness, social dysfunction in the workplace, such as exposure to an office bully or a strained relationship with a supervisor, can lead to burnout.

 If you’re dealing with a difficult coworker, The Balance offers tips for confronting them.
-Describe the behavior the other person is exhibiting in the least emotional way possible, and then describe how it negatively affects you.
+Describe the behavior the other person is exhibiting, and then describe how it negatively affects you.
 For example, say, “You seem to make a lot of comments about the quality of my work.
 It makes me self-conscious, which makes my job more difficult to complete.”